league55/sipplauncher/docs/user_guide.md

 This will cause undefined behavior when a DUT attempts to resolve `ep1.example.com`.

 !!!
 Note
-    The same issue will occur if `TestB` defines entry in its `dns.txt` this way:
+    The same issue will occur if `TestB` defines an entry in its `dns.txt` this way:

     ```
     ep1.example.com  A       {{ '{{' }}ua1.host{{ '}}' }}